-- "Emergency Electrical/SCADA repairs" for the Wells - - The District received a grant of \$477,000 for emergency electrical work and SCADA upgrades for the South Booster and Wells portion of the Districts operations. - The 2022 drought heightened the need for the District to utilize this well field and the lack of up-to-date SCADA and Electrical work made it challenging for the wells to operate efficiently and at full capacity. - The District in February of 2023 authorized signing funding agreement D2118158, and approved PACE engineering to provide engineering and construction management services. - o The project was completed by January/February 2024. - In June of 2024, the final reimbursement came through and this project is closed out. - The Backwash Ponds project Combo of State and FEMA through CalOES.
-(Approximately \$5 Mil) - The Backwash ponds have been slated to be redone and concrete lined for a number of years. - The State provided the funding for the Design of the pond project in late summer of 2023.
-In the Fall of 2023, the project was put out to bid. - The lowest responsible bidder was Alan Gill construction, and they were awarded the project. - o Contractor plans to start June/July 2024 - The District is pursuing Bridge / Construction loan financing to keep the project moving and get all paid timely.
-The District authorized the loan application to RCAC. - The FEMA money, through CalOES is still in holding pattern.
-The longer they take to finalize funding the more this project will cost.
-CalOES communicated that they would not fund "concrete" lining of the ponds, since it was an improvement to the current or "at fire" condition.
-They are still scheduled to sign off on the environmental. - The District is proceeding with concrete lining of the ponds, using other funds (State funds), and CalOES is still analyzing their funding agreement. - The District with PACE Engineering has submitted an updated funding agreement budget to consider the increased cost of Construction and other elements. - Distribution improvement grant - The District applied to the State for funding to do an assessment of the District's distribution system for eventual use for further grant applications for replacement of pipelines as identified in the investigation.
+- The Backwash Ponds project Combo of State and FEMA through CalOES.
+(Amended Project grant based on construction contract \$6 Mil) - The Backwash ponds 2&3 have been slated to be redone and concrete lined for a number of years. - The State provided the funding for the Design of the pond project in late summer of 2023.
+In the Fall of 2023, the project was put out to bid.
+And awarded to the lowest responsible bidder was Alan Gill construction, and they were awarded the project. - The District secured a Bridge / Construction loan or Grant Anticipation Note to help with financing to facilitate payments and reimbursements. - Contractor Started in July 2024 on Pond 3, The board received updates through the year, including pictures. - The Pond 3 was completed and goes into operation April 2025, then Pond 2 will be drained, contoured, and concrete poured. - The FEMA money, through CalOES came through as reimbursement early 2025. - The State approved the increased construction cost and is now working on their reimbursement requests, and will be the primary funder of the project in 2025. - The Pond 2 needs to be completed early this fall and operational by the end of the year.
+Then in March of 2026, the State and Federal government require final close out and reimbursement. - Distribution improvement grant - The District applied to the State for funding to do an assessment of the District's distribution system for eventual use for further grant applications for replacement of pipelines as identified in the investigation. - The State communicated in March of 2023 that their department was reviewing the application and funding agreement.
+And then informed the District there was not funding. - In early 2025, the State has communicated that the request would be looked at later in the year. - The District hired a consultant for Grants and is using PACE to help find other opportunities for this grant. - Shasta County ARPA Grant for Water Districts- - The Shasta County Supervisors allocated ARPA funds for water districts, the Clear Creek District applied for funds to update more meters in the District. - The County funded the grant in 2024, the District has ordered the meter registers and transponders (approximately 1700) for the sizes needed.

-- The State communicated in March of 2023 that their department was reviewing the application and funding agreement. - In Mid 2023, the State called and informed that District that based on State Budgetary issues, they would not fund the project this year, and would review in 2024 - Shasta County ARPA Grant for Water Districts- - The Shasta County Supervisors allocated ARPA funds for water districts, the Clear Creek District applied for funds to update more meters in the District. - The County funded the grant in 2024, the District has ordered the meter registers and transponders (approximately 1700) for the sizes needed. - The County has reimbursed the District for Transponders and Registers received to date. - The General Manager applied for an EPA grant "Wildfire Resiliency Assessment" - This is to get engineering assessment of the Districts fire resiliency capabilities the hydrants, fire flows, and storage. - $\circ$ $\,$ The EPA is still in the Consideration phase and has yet to fund grant requests for this category.
+- The County has reimbursed the District for Transponders and Registers received to date. - The District has installed all but a few of the registers and transponders and the improvement to meter reading has been significant. - There are still over 2" meter transponders to be installed when received from Badger. - The General Manager applied for an EPA grant "Wildfire Resiliency Assessment" - This is to get engineering assessment of the Districts fire resiliency capabilities - the hydrants, fire flows, and storage. - The EPA informed the District in the fall of 2024 that the application was denied.
+It's still in the Consideration during 2025 and has yet to fund grant requests for this category.

-Items for the Future:
+FY 2025-26 Budget Summary and Organizational Outlook